r0sies/training.artemis.gpu/_episodes/02-HelloWorld.md

 Hello GPU World!
 ```

-Another example, matrix multplication, and we can run it on CPU and GPU to get a becnhmark
+Another example, matrix multplication, and we can run it on CPU and GPU to get a benchmark.
 Okay now let's take it to Artemis.